This guide covers everything you need to market your managed service/IT support business.

 Almost all customer bases form themselves into this structure.
 That last 5% is where your focus and attention should be leading you.

 That 5% is the basis of your future clients.
-What industries are they in, what size are they, what is the geography of their operations?
+What industries are they in, what size are they, where do they operate?

 Once you have answered these questions, you should have a pretty good idea of what an ideal client might be.
 (Something like that 5%)